falco442/slim-token-auth-mvc/README.md

 ## Install the Application

-Run this command from the directory in which you want to install your new Slim Framework application.
+Run this command from the directory in which you want to install your new application.

-    composer require falco442/slim-token-auth-mvc
+    composer create-project falco442/slim-token-auth-mvc [app-name]

 To run the application in development, you can also run this command.